AlejandroMaldoRam/turbo-annotator/README.md

 * The most time consuming process in SAM when using automatic mask generator is the evaluation of several prompts.
     * For automaks it takes 7.5s for an image.
     * Using a prompt it takes 1.7s for encoding and 0.04s for decoding a prompt.

+* I tweak some parameters in the SAM detector (points per side) and reduce processing time by half without significat decrease in performance for detecting objects.